ndkt/DocMan-PyQt-5/v7_beta_latest/README_V7.txt

 Bugs in version V7:
 1. Text layout not inline after data deletion.
-2. Not all button is working.
+2. Not all buttons are working.

 Things To Do for next version V8: